 Fatal

-Hawk, Laurence Blood, and Wolfgang Krauser).
-Several classic characters who were
+Hawk, Laurence Blood, and Wolfgang Krauser.
+Several classic characters from the

-missing from the the prequel also make their return, including: Duck King, Tung Fu Rue, and the
+missing in Fatal Fury 2 also make their return, including: Duck King, Tung Fu Rue, and the

 mighty Geese

-Of Fighting series even makes an epic special appearance as a bonus
+Of Fighting series also makes an iconic crossover appearance as a bonus playable character.

 |